OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Manual Jailbreak Detection Bypass

-If the automated bypasses aren't innefective you need to get your hands dirty and reverse engineer the app binaries until you find the pieces of code responsible for the detection and either patch them by hand or apply runtime hooks to disable them.
+If the automated bypasses aren't effective you need to get your hands dirty and reverse engineer the app binaries until you find the pieces of code responsible for the detection and either patch them statically or apply runtime hooks to disable them.

 **Step 1: Reverse Engineering:**